sbrks/flashcards/README.md

 # flashcards

-When you're learning something new, it can be forgotten pretty quickly unless it's brought back to the forefront of your mind repeatedly.
-You can do this haphazardly by immersing yourself in the learning process, like what we are doing!, where the new concepts you're learning will be brought up by chance occasionally.
+When you're learning something new, it can be forgotten pretty quickly unless it's repeatedly brought back to the forefront of your mind.
+You can do this by immersing yourself in the learning process, like what we are doing!, where the new concepts you're learning will be brought up by chance.
 But memory research shows that an effective and efficient time for a new fact to be remembered is right before you were about to forget it.

 Thus, I was interested in building a studying tool that implements this memory research and allows a user to easily make their own flashcards they can use to learn/reinforce concepts.
 These flashcards will provide users with the ability to populate index cards on a subject they are interested in learning, and the program will ultimately help users memorize and learn in a fun, easy to use way.